 So, if you’ve been following our blog posts about finding the best pastizzi in Malta and Gozo… this blog covers the next batch of places we visited.

 So, we’ve tried 13 places so far, and in this blog we cover another 7 pastizzerias.
-Thus, making a total of 20 pastizzerias, and at least 80 pastizzis between Max and I!
+Thus, making a total of 20 pastizzerias, and at least 80 pastizzis between Paul and I!

 Yet, have we had enough of these delicious, Maltese savory treats?
 Hell NO!